NannyML/nannyml/docs/tutorials/ranking.rst

     :cell: 10

-Depending on circumstances, it may be appropriate to consider the correlation of drift results on just the analysis dataset or for different metrics.
+Depending on circumstances, it may be appropriate to consider the correlation of drift results on just the monitored dataset or for different metrics.
 Below we can see the correlation between the same drift and the ``recall`` results.